PyChina/weekly/content/Issue/issue-391.md

 - [Keras vs tf.keras : TensorFlow 2.0有什么区别?](https://pycoders.com/link/2744/web)
     + ADRIAN ROSEBROCK

-In this tutorial you’ll discover the difference between Keras and tf.keras.
-You’ll also learn what’s new in TensorFlow 2.0.
+In this tutorial you'll discover the difference between Keras and tf.keras.
+You'll also learn what's new in TensorFlow 2.0.

 (`是也乎:`